On This Page: [hide]

 - How will we know if students are submitting original work?

-- Should we ban the use of ChatGPT and other AI tools?
+- Should we ban the use of AI tools?

-- If we assume students will use ChatGPT, how can the content it produced be cited?
+- If we assume students will use AI, how can the content it produces be cited?

-- Are there ways that ChatGPT can be used to help students learn?
+- Are there ways that AI can be used to help students learn?

-- Can we use ChatGPT for our own course design?
+- Can we use AI for course design?

 Tools for Detecting AI